Coleman Legal LLP Logo

 Mother and Baby Homes Redress Scheme

-The Mother and Baby Institution Payment Scheme will open for applications on Wednesday the 20th of March 2024.
+The Mother and Baby Homes Redress Scheme opened for applications on Wednesday, the 20th of March, 2024.
 This is very much welcomed news after a very long wait by survivors.

 Mother and Baby Homes Redress Scheme

-• Coleman Legal LLP is currently gathering information from survivors that will assist in processing your applications for Mother and Baby Homes Redress Scheme.
+• Coleman Legal LLP is currently gathering information from survivors that will assist in processing your applications for the Mother and Baby Institutional Payment Scheme.

-• We will support you in accessing your historical records.
-(This is likely to be a key requirement)
+• We will help you access your historical records.

-• We will consult and assist in preparing all necessary documentation related to the mother and baby homes payment scheme
+• We will consult and assist in preparing all necessary documentation related to the Mother and Baby Institutional Payment Scheme.

-• We will keep you informed of the latest developments in the scheme as they arise by way of a newsletter.
+• We will send you a newsletter to keep you informed of the latest developments in the scheme as they arise.

 Redress scheme payment distribution